The Ocean Cleanup: Cleansing Our Oceans From Our Plastic Sins

 The largest among the five major ocean gyres (systems of circulating ocean currents) lies in the Pacific Ocean, halfway between California and Hawaii.
 Since it is in these five regions that the majority of our ocean plastic inevitably ends up, we also refer to them as Garbage Patches.

-The Great Pacific Garbage Patch, being the largest offshore region in terms of accumulated plastic, will be the starting point for System 001’s mission tomorrow.
-The mission, however, doesn’t start tomorrow.
-It began three years ago, when the scientists of The Ocean Cleanup launched the broadest, most extensive documented research of the Great Pacific Garbage Patch.
+The Great Pacific Garbage Patch, being the largest offshore region in terms of accumulated plastic, will be the starting point for System 001’s mission this September.
+The mission, however, really began three years ago, when the scientists of The Ocean Cleanup launched the broadest, most extensive documented research of the Great Pacific Garbage Patch.

 Though this area has been a topic of research since the 1970s, certain findings in The Ocean Cleanup’s analysis have disproved some of our earlier hypothesis.
 For instance, their calculations of the number of pieces of plastic in the Great Pacific Garbage Patch and their weight came down to 1.8 trillion pieces and an estimate of 80,000 tons.
 These results are four to six times greater than the previous estimates.